 Table 2 lists potentially useful sources for completing the AOR survey.
 Discretion may be applied by the operator to arrive at a final conclusion regarding which reference sources may be most useful for assessing their site.
-Required sources are shaded in red.

 Table 3 provides additional pay-for-service sources that may be useful when completing the AOR survey.
 Note that accessing these additional reference materials is not a regulatory requirement and that the compilation is provided for informational purposes only.